 Why CDN is Necessary?

-CDN ensures speedy delivery of content, thus improving the speed of websites and web apps.
+CDN ensures speedy delivery of content, thus improving the speed of websites and web apps deployed on any PHP MySQL Hosting.
 When a CDN is active, the actual location of the website does not matter.
 The CDN ensures that the visitor receives the data from the nearest location.
 Since Symfony is well known for powering fintech and ecommerce applications, CDn plays a central role in speeding up the user experience.

 Enable CDN for PHP Apps on Cloudways